Exodus (Hikaru Utada album): Critical reception

 Exodus received generally favorable reviews from most music critics.
 AllMusic gave three out of five stars, highlighting the two first tracks from the album and "Exodus 04", stating that Exodus "Delivers a diverse collection of urbane, modern, and, at times, almost avant-garde electronica and dance music", and concluding with "Exodus heralds the American arrival of an unusual and challenging artist."
 Rob Carolan from Stylus Magazine gave it a positive review, stating "So there you have it.
 It's not a pop masterpiece but it's a decidedly good record.
 Few J-Pop artists ever attempt to make such a bold and risky record, but with Exodus, Utada has established herself as an individual who can proudly stand aside from the rest of the identikit J-Pop idols.
 Hopefully she'll keep on getting better, but even if she falls into the machine, she will always have Exodus, and that's enough."
 Isaac McCalla from Dancemusic on About.com gave it a positive review, complimenting the album's process, calling some songs "radio-friendly" and then the rest more "chilled-out".
 He later concluded saying "[...]
 Utada is definitely an up and comer; she's beautiful, writes good songs with intelligent lyrics, and has a keen electronic sensibility."

 Elysa Gardner from USA Today gave it three stars out of four.
 She said "Utada Hikaru crafts slick, electronically fueled tracks that could, on their surface, pass as background music for nightclubs and loft parties.
 Luckily, this young singer/songwriter is more than a ghost in her own machine."
-She compared Utada to an early stage of Madonna saying she is "girlish yearning that transcends her vocal limitations and melts the cool sheen of her arrangements."
+She compared Utada to an early stage of Madonna, saying that they are a "girlish yearning that transcends her vocal limitations and melts the cool sheen of her arrangements."
 JPop-Go gave the album a positive review saying "This is Utada's 'Exodus' from overly-polished, commercial pop; her two fingers up at the music industry.
 Existing fans with more eclectic tastes will be pleasantly surprised, while hardcore J-pop junkies might be disappointed at the changes."